-- An agency's monthly allocation is calculated by: - Agency monthly allocation = Base allocation + # of units to provide at least 3 O&E services

-- Note, it is provider's discretion how they choose to allocate and prioritize units for providing O&E services. - Monthly allocation is fixed.
-Unused units will not rollover into the following month.

-• Payment will only be provided based on an agency's available units within a month of service.
+- An agency's monthly allocation is calculated by: - Agency monthly allocation = Base allocation + # of units to provide at least 3 O&E services to 15% of agency's total Medicaid client population - Note, it is provider's discretion how they choose to allocate and prioritize units for providing O&E services. - Monthly allocation is fixed.
+Unused units will not rollover into the following month. - Payment will only be provided based on an agency's available units within a month of service.